jdesrosiers/resourceful/README.md

 that defines the resource in the response.

 ### Creating a Resource
-Resource creation can happen in a couple different ways, but no matter which path is taken, it will always respond with `201 Created` and a `Location` header identifying URI of the new resource.
-One way a resource can be created is by making a POST request to the root of a resource.
-This will generate an ID for the resource and then create it.
-The other way a resource can be created is by PUTing to a URI that doesn't contain a resource.
-In this case, the `Location` header will always echo the request URI and the resource passed will be saved unmodified as it was passed in the request.
-The created resource will be returned with the response.
+A resource can be created by making a PUT request on a URI that doesn't contain a resource.
+Resource creation will always respond with `201 Created` and a `Location` header identifying URI of the new resource.
+The `Location` header will always echo the request URI and the resource passed will be saved unmodified as it was passed in the request.
+The new resource will be returned with the response.

 ### Modifying a Resource
 A resource can be modified using a PUT request.
 PUT requests do not do partial updates.
 The resource passed will be